-A warbling tone notifies you that there is an unanswered call waiting for callback.
+A warbling tone notifies you that there is an unanswered call or a queued call waiting for callback.
+This does not sound if Call Queuing was turned on manually.

 Incoming Call

 A low pitched ringing tone indicates a call received by your radio.
 (There is a slight difference if the MPT tone set is selected.)